KZTahat/IqraTech-Governmental_registration/README.md

 ## Phone and email confirmations

 In this task I will style the design provided and I will work in two functionalities:

 1- Phone number verification.

 2- Email verification.

 By sending an OTP and confirm it using the api routes provided.

+Developer Name: Khaled Zayed Tahat